 - 5.1.
-The Service Provider shall be permitted to carry out Geo-Scientific Survey/Activity in the manner and in the Area described in Annexure 1 at its own risk and cost and with its own resources, personnel and equipment in consideration of the payment of fee laid out in Clause 4. - 5.2.
-The Service Provider shall deliver the Project Data free of cost to DGH as provided in Clause 6.1. - 5.4.
+The Service Provider shall be permitted to carry out Geo-Scientific Survey/Activity in the manner and in the Area described in Annexure 1 at its own risk and cost and with its own resources, personnel and equipment in consideration of the payment of fee laid out in Clause 4... - 5.2.
+The Service Provider shall deliver the Project Data free of cost to DGH as provided in Clause 6.1. - 5.3.
+Subject to the provisions contained herein, the place of processing, interpretation and report generation will normally be at Service Provider's offices at ......(name of location).
+Any other formalities essential for the safety of Project Data as may be specified by the Government of India and its agencies from time to time shall be complied with. - 5.4.
 The Service Provider shall be free to conclude the Geo-scientific Survey/Activity at any time within the Survey Period without completing the work relating to Agreement Data by providing a Declaration of Survey Completion through a letter on plain paper along with specifications and details of Project Data actually generated.
 No penalty will be levied for such premature closure of Geo-scientific Survey/Activity.
 However, the Project Fee once paid will not be refunded.